arwakhattab/reconfigurable-neural-network/README.md

 ModelConfigurationLoader.py contains the module used to load a configuration

-trainingExample.ipynb contains an example to create a configuration

-testingExample.py contains an example to load a trained configuration
+Example.ipynb contains an example to create and load a configuration